day8/re-frame-template/README.md

 # re-frame

-A Leiningen template for FIXME.
+A Leiningen template for re-frame.

 ## Usage

-FIXME
+`lein new re-frame <project_name>`

+**NOTE -- This has not been deployed to clojars yet, so lein will not auto-fetch the template.**

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Dylan Paris

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License